nedeco/fama/documentation/homesystem/OPENHAB.md

 # OpenHAB

-This guide explains how to connect the Fama application to OpenHAB via MQTT for weather sensor data integration.
+This guide explains how to connect the Open Smart City Home application to OpenHAB via MQTT for weather sensor data integration.

 ## Prerequisite

 Ensure you have OpenHAB installed and running on your system before starting this guide.

-Make sure OpenHAB is updated to the latest version for compatibility with the Fama application.
+Make sure OpenHAB is updated to the latest version for compatibility with the Open Smart City Home application.

 You can find the official OpenHAB documentation at the following link:
 [OpenHAB Documentation](https://www.openhab.org/docs/)

 This site contains detailed guides, tutorials, and information about adapters, installation, and configuration.

-## Setting Up Fama with Docker
+## Setting Up Open Smart City Home with Docker

-Fama can be deployed using Docker, either with a simple `docker run` command or using `docker-compose` for more complex setups.
+Open Smart City Home can be deployed using Docker, either with a simple `docker run` command or using `docker-compose` for more complex setups.

 ### Prerequisites
-Before running Fama, ensure you have the following installed:
+Before running Open Smart City Home, ensure you have the following installed:
 - Docker ([Installation Guide](https://docs.docker.com/get-docker/))
 - Docker Compose (if using `docker-compose.yml` setup)
 - A home automation system (Home Assistant, OpenHAB, or ioBroker)

-## Running Fama with `docker run`
+## Running Open Smart City Home with `docker run`
-You can start Fama with a single `docker run` command, passing the required environment variables:
+You can start Open Smart City Home with a single `docker run` command, passing the required environment variables:

 ```sh
 docker run -d --name fama \